How to Create a QR Menu: Step-by-Step Guide

 Inside each category, add variants (dishes) with:

-- Name and price
+• Name and price

-- Description (ingredients, weight, notes)
+• Description (ingredients, weight, allergens, notes)

-- Tags — "new", "bestseller", "vegetarian", "spicy", etc.
+• Tags — "new", "bestseller", "vegetarian", "spicy", "gluten-free", etc.

 If a dish is temporarily unavailable, hide it with a single toggle — no need to delete it.
+It stays in your list and reappears with one click when it's back.

 Add-ons (extras like sauces, toppings, or upgrades) are configured in a separate block within the category.
 A price of 0 shows as "Free."